aws-samples/aws-serverless-workshop-innovator-island/3-photos/1-chromakey/README.md

 aws s3 ls | grep theme-park-backend-processingbucket
 ```

 3. Go back to the browser tab with the `theme-park-photos-chromakey` Lambda function open.
-Scroll down to the *Environment variables* card and enter the three environment variables with the three variables, as follows:
+Scroll down to the *Environment variables* card and click **Edit**.
+Enter the three environment variables with the three values, as follows:

 - `OUTPUT_BUCKET_NAME`: the value from step 2 above.
 - `HSV_LOWER`: (36, 100, 100)